Through through January 3, 2018, you can experience Stone Mountain Christmas at Stone Mountain Park.

 Want to head out on the cheap?
 Take advantage of one of these deals:

-- Thanks to an offer from Gas South, you can save up to 25% on an Adventure Pass, Mountain Member pass or Mountain Member Plus pass to Stone Mountain Park.
+- Thanks to an offer from Gas South, you can save on an Adventure Pass, Mountain Member pass, or Mountain Member Plus pass to Stone Mountain Park.